 - Artificial Ingredients: If you see a long list of ingredients you cannot read or pronounce, then your vitamins have artificial ingredients.
 These come in the forms of artificial colors, flavors, additives.

-For more detailed information on the specific harmful ingredients in children’s vitamins read my post – The Healthiest Children’s Vitamins!
+For more detailed information on the specific harmful ingredients in children’s vitamins read best vitamins for kids for healthy options.

 Some of the items below were given to me to review by the manufacturer or as part of an affiliate program.
 I may receive commissions if you make a purchase through the links provided.
 I only recommend products I’ve actually evaluated, I believe are the highest quality, and can do the most to help you and your family.
 By purchasing any of these products from the links below, you help keep this blog running, so thanks for your support!